1. Account - Your account name and number.

-4. Your rate of interest - The actual interest rate we pay you for each account you have with us, as at 5 April 2018, based on the balance in your account.
+4. Your rate of interest - This is the interest rate we pay you for each of your accounts, as on 5 April 2019 and is based on how much money you had in your account on that day.

-10. ISA accounts - ISAs appear below the heading Interest because they are tax-free savings accounts and the interest earned does not form part of your Personal Savings Allowance.
+10. ISAs - ISAs appear below the heading ‘Interest’ because they are tax-free savings accounts and the interest earned isn’t part of your Personal Savings Allowance.

-13 Total Balance of the Accounts - The total balance of the account(s) you hold with us, as at 5 April 2018.
+13 Total Balance of the Accounts - How much money is in all the account(s) you hold with us, as on 5 April 2019.